How to choose a server rack

 Computer room servers, rack mounted equipment and cabinets are an expensive asset that requires careful choice and considerations before purchase.
-In this article we will look at some of the important factors that need considering when selecting a server rack.
+In this article we will look at some of the important factors that need considering when you choose a server rack.

 One of the most important things to consider when selecting a cabinet is how it effects the method of cooling you employ.
 Ensuring airflow and sufficient cooling around rack mounted equipment is critical for reliability.
 The amount of heat generated in a rack will depend on the density of the equipment installed and can range anything from 4-12kW per hour heat output.
 This is set to increase as rack density and future equipment is installed.
 Estimates put the potential at 30-50 kW heat output per rack.